Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Introduction

 In the recent paper \cite{Gas21}, focusing on the asymptotics of the Kac density rather than on the full integral Kac--Rice formula, the author managed to avoid some of the technical computations inherent to the use of Kac--Rice method.
 This allowed him to get a unifying point of view, make explicit the needed decorrelation estimates and then deduce the variance asymptotics for the number of zeros of many models of Gaussian processes.
 It has been then conjectured that the same heuristics could be applied to treat the asymptotics of the higher central moments of the number of zeros of a Gaussian process, which is the goal of the present paper.\jump

-Up to now, very few results about the asymptotics of the higher central moments are known.
-The best result so far is the one by T. Letendre and M. Ancona \cite{Anc21}, where it has been proved that the $p$-th central moment, when properly rescaled, converges towards the $p$-th moment of a Gaussian random variable, under the very restrictive condition that the covariance function is in the Schwartz class of fast decreasing functions.
-This last result then yields another proof of the CLT for the number of zeros of this particular class of processes by the method of moments.
-Note that the stationary sine process, i.e. the Gaussian process with $\sinc$ covariance function, which plays a central role in probability theory and mathematical physics, is ruled out from their framework, due to the slow decay of the $\sinc$ kernel. \jump
+Up to now, very few results about the asymptotics of higher central moments are known.
+The best result so far is the one by M. Ancona and T. Letendre \cite{Anc21}, where it has been proved that the $p$-th central moment, when properly rescaled, converges towards the $p$-th moment of a Gaussian random variable, under restrictive condition that the covariance function and their derivatives decreases faster than $x^{-4p}$.
+This last result then yields another proof of the CLT for the number of zeros by the method of moments, for the processes whose covariance function is in the Schwartz class of regular and rapidly decreasing functions.
+Their proof is based on a series of articles \cite{Anc19, Anc20} whose purpose was to tackle the CLT for the number of roots of Kostlan polynomials and its real algebraic extension.
+Note that the \textit{sinc process}, i.e. the Gaussian process with $\sinc$ covariance function, which plays a central role in probability theory and mathematical physics, is ruled out from their framework, due to the slow decay of the $\sinc$ kernel.
+In the more general context of point processes, higher moments of geometric statistics have also been studied under the hypothesis of fast decreasing correlation \cite{Bla19}.\jump

-In this paper, we prove the exact asymptotics of the higher central moments of the number of zeros of large class of Gaussian processes, under the only hypothesis, apart from regularity, that the covariance function as well as its derivatives are square integrable.
-Our results apply in particular for Gaussian trigonometric and orthogonal polynomials, as well as the stationary process with $\sinc$ kernel and other Gaussian stationary processes on the real line with possibly slow decaying kernels.
+In this paper, we prove the exact asymptotics of the higher central moments of the number of zeros of a large class of Gaussian processes, under the only hypothesis, apart from regularity, that the covariance function as well as its derivatives are square integrable.
+Our results apply in particular to Gaussian trigonometric and orthogonal polynomials, as well as the stationary process with $\sinc$ kernel and other Gaussian stationary processes on the real line with possibly slow decaying kernels.
 We prove in fact a more general theorem by computing the exact asymptotics of the cumulants of linear statistics associated with the zeros counting measure of the underlying processes.
 The use of cumulants instead of central moments simplifies the rather intricate combinatorics involved when estimating higher order moments via the Kac--Rice method.\jump

 Our result in turn implies the convergence of associated moments of any order and thus a CLT, with an exact rate of convergence.
 As a corollary, we deduce a polynomial concentration of any order of the number of zeros, and by a Borel--Cantelli argument, the almost sure convergence of the number of zeros.
 Note that these last facts cannot be deduced from chaos expansion methods.
 More generally, in the context of linear statistics, we prove the almost sure equidistribution of the zeros set at the limit for a large class of smooth Gaussian processes.